Copyright © 2012-3 Samaras & Associates, Inc., All Rights Reserved

 products, processes, and services for human use.
 The discipline can be roughly

-divided into sets of 4 major areas (see lower figure on right): physical ergonomics,
+divided into sets of 4 major areas (see middle figure on right): physical

+ergonomics.
 For greater detail, please see recent article by both of our principals.
-HF&E

-engineering considerations participate in a manner similar to hardware, software,
+HF&E engineering considerations participate in a manner similar to hardware,

-and economic considerations in the development of requirements, in compliance
+software, and economic considerations in the development of requirements, in

-with appropriate regulations and standards, and in the engineering of system
+compliance with appropriate regulations and standards, and in the engineering of

 mechatronics page).
 HF&E considerations are important at all stages of the system